-If you find a part of your body that is numb, blank, absent, dizzy, or disconnected, then
+If you find a part of your body that is numb, blank, absent, dizzy, or disconnected, then numb, empty, black, falling, absent, stars, woozy, tired, sad, etc. etc.)

+Acknowledge it (because it's your body),

+Spend no more than 5 seconds getting some sense of its qualitative presence (e.g.

-- acknowledge it (because it's your body), - wish it the best from your heart (as best you can), and then - compassionately say to yourself "what else is there?"
+· Wish it the best from your heart (as best you can), and address that part of your body/being, saying truthfully and lovingly "Yes - I can feel that"

+Notice if there is any response

+Now compassionately say to yourself "what else is there?"

 So you can gently let go of this part of the body, and go elsewhere to find sensations of health.

-Remember that blank, numb and absent are sensations in their own right - there is no need to look any further.
+Remember that blank, numb, absent (etc) are sensations in their own right - there is no need to look any further.